BEagle1984/silverback/docs/concepts/broker/testing.md

 }
 ```

-## Spy Behavior
+## IntegrationSpy

-The <xref:Silverback.Testing.SpyBehavior> ships with the testing packages and can be used to inspect all produced and consumed messages.
+The <xref:Silverback.Testing.IIntegrationSpy> ships with the [Silverback.Integration.Testing](https://www.nuget.org/packages/Silverback.Integration.Testing) package (referenced by the other Integration.Testing.* packages) and can be used to inspect all outbound and inbound messages.

 ```csharp
 public class IntegrationTests : IClassFixture<WebApplicationFactory<Startup>>